-Applying to the Honors Program: Incoming Freshman
+Applying to the Honors College: Incoming Freshman

 2. Respond to the required essay prompt.

-The application essay is an important component of your Honors Program application, since it is used not only to make a decision on your ability to succeed academically, but also used for scholarship consideration.
+The application essay is an important component of your Honors College application, since it is used not only to make a decision on your ability to succeed academically, but also used for scholarship consideration.
 The following writing tips may prove helpful:

 - Use the application essay as an opportunity to tell the reader something personal about yourself — perhaps something different from what is included on your other application materials.